 8. Those who subscribe to the foregoing points have an obligation directly or indirectly to try to implement the necessary changes.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Unfortunately, anyone who sees our horrific and pressing environmental woes and who joins with others in the great work of educating friends, colleagues and the general public is going to have a hard time saying anything without sounding like one of those “grieving greenies” or “spoil-sports.”
+Anyone who sees our horrific and pressing environmental woes and who joins with others in the great work of educating friends, colleagues and the general public is, alas, going to have a hard time saying anything without sounding like a “grieving greenie” or “spoil-sport.”
 About this particular species, Theodore Roszak, a staunch ecologist and a leading voice in the eco-psychology movement, notes: “Their habitual reliance on gloom, apocalyptic panic, and the psychology of blame takes a heavy toll in public confidence....
 Too often the reports are grounded in a new environmental puritanism that almost delights in castigating our sins of self-indulgence.”